 The Pregnancy & Baby Charities Network is governed by agreed Terms of Reference (PDF) .
-Read their Manifesto 2019 (PDF) setting out key priorities or their Expanded Manifesto (PDF) with added background information.
+Read their Manifesto 2021 (PDF) and take a look at all the organisations who are involved.
 You can also read their Manifesto for Wales 2021 and the Expanded Welsh Manifesto, and the Manifesto in Welsh and the Expanded Manifesto in Welsh.
 You can also find the Manifesto for Scotland here.

 We are proud to be a member and supporter of the annual Baby Loss Awareness Week.
 The Baby Loss Awareness Week Alliance are committed to raising awareness of pregnancy and baby loss, providing support to anyone affected by pregnancy loss and the death of a baby, working with health professionals and services to improve bereavement care, and reducing preventable deaths.